anyafp/ece4960/_labs/lab3.md

 With a 16x16 ROI (region of interest), it is possible to get a 27º diagonal field of vision.

 With this range and angular sensitivity in mind, I've decided to place both ToF sensors at the front of the robot, side-by-side.
 This would result in a slight overlap in the field of view which would allow room for error correction when comparing the data received by both sensors.

+However, the robot would miss obstacles if they do not fall in the field of view which might be inevitable since the diagonal field of view is 27º.

+# Lab Tasks

+Scan I2C address printed: 0x29 (because bit shifted and last bit is for read write status)